OpenCerts/certificate-cli/docs/SelectivePrivacy.md

 ## Selective Privacy

-Storing more data on the certificate may mean the user is exposing too much information than he want to other parties.
-Say that a student does not want to share his transcript, he will not be able to verify his entire certificate using the current blockcert implementation.
+Storing more data on the document may mean the user is exposing too much information than he want to other parties.
+Say that a student does not want to share his transcript, he will not be able to verify his entire document using the current blockcert implementation.

-Suggestion is to hash each line of the canoncalised version of the certificate (less the signature) before hashing all the results.
-This allow the certificate to be validated even without the original content of the certificate.
+Suggestion is to hash each line of the canoncalised version of the document (less the signature) before hashing all the results.
+This allow the document to be validated even without the original content of the document.

-**Sample Certificate**
+**Sample Document**

 ```
 {